betfair-datascientists/betfair-datascientists.github.io/src/modelling/Brownlow2023Datathon.md

 With $5,000 in prizes up for grabs, we’re challenging you to use your modelling skills to your advantage, be that by building your first predictive sports model, improving on an existing design or have a go at something different by adapting your data skills from other fields.

-Submissions close at 2:59pm AEST Monday September 25th 2023. - time to get modelling!
+Submissions close at 2:59pm AEST Monday September 25th 2023!
+**Time to get modelling!**

 Round by Round updates will be posted in the Quants Discord server with the final results being posted here.
 For an invite to the discord server, please fill out the form [here](https://forms.office.com/r/ZG9ea1xQj1 )

-Please direct all questions and submissions to datathon@betfair.com.au.
+Please direct all questions and submissions to [datathon@betfair.com.au](mailto:datathon@betfair.com.au).

 ## Previous AFL Modelling Meet-Up
 ![png](../img/AFL-Meet-Up.png)